Bashir Khrayyef

-Bashir Khrayyef (البشير خريٌف; April 10, 1917 – December 17, 1983) was a Tunisian writer who is considered "the father of the realist novel in Tunisia."
-He is famous for his harshly realistic descriptions of Tunisian society, as well as for his use of Tunisian Arabic in the dialogues of his novels.
+Bashir Khrayyef (البشير خريٌف; April 10, 1917 – December 17, 1983) was a Tunisian writer, considered "the father of the realist novel in Tunisia."
+He is known for his harshly realistic descriptions of Tunisian society as well as for his use of Tunisian Arabic in the dialogues of his novels.

 Early life and education

-Khrayyef was born on April 10, 1917 in Nefta, government of Tozeur in southwest Tunisia.
+Khrayyef was born on April 10, 1917, in Nefta, government of Tozeur in southwest Tunisia.
 He came from a literary family; his brother was the poet Mustafa Khrayyef.